 Final Plans Submission

 Submit eleven sets of comprehensive photographs and final plans after HPO reviews the initial filing and confirms that the project will be scheduled for HPRB review.
-Deliver the eleven sets, with any updates, in 11" x 17" format, directly to HPO at 1100 4th Street SW, Room E650.
+Deliver the eleven sets, with any updates, in 11" x 17" format, directly to HPO at 1100 4th Street SW, Suite E650.
 These sets will be distributed to HPRB members for their meeting, and must be received by HPO by the final submission date.